 What is perhaps even more frightening is that every one of these health concerns can be caused or aggravated by some form of drug or alcohol abuse and addiction.
 You are heightening the risk and intensity of addiction by self-medicating, increasing the chance that your body will develop any number of illnesses or disease.
 This doesn’t have to be as ruinous as it sounds; the good news is that stress, like addiction, can be treated.
-At Treehouse, we employ a compassionate and expert staff that is adept at helping clients to manage and overcome both, so that they can lead a more balanced, fulfilling and drug-free life.
+At Vertava Health of Texas, we employ a compassionate and expert staff that is adept at helping clients to manage and overcome both, so that they can lead a more balanced, fulfilling and drug-free life.

 Endeavor Towards Wellness

 We want you to be grounded.
-The body, mind and spirit are all interconnected in a capacity that, within the right conditions, can strengthen a person, or in the wrong circumstances, such as an addiction, can work towards depleting each other.
+The body, mind, and spirit are all interconnected in a capacity that, within the right conditions, can strengthen a person, or in the wrong circumstances, such as an addiction, can work towards depleting each other.
 In order to combat this discord, we offer you or your family member a variety of mindfulness-based therapies and stress management techniques that will activate your body and grant your mind a more stable equilibrium.

 Physical activity is very important for anyone in terms of maintaining good health and vitality.
 It is especially important for a person overcoming an addiction who is seeking a more healthful and energized state.
-When a person’s body is healed and able to handle it, we recommend that a person in recovery engage exercise as a way to promote energy, focus, a strengthened immune system stress relief and even cleanse.
+When a person’s body is healed and able to handle it, we recommend that a person in recovery engage exercise as a way to promote energy, focus, a strengthened immune system, stress relief and even cleanse.
 One way that your body cleanses itself is through the lymphatic system.
-Exercising stimulates this important system that is is responsible for eliminating toxins.
-We have an onsite fitness room, martial arts classes and an expansive and beautiful wilderness setting that gives you plenty of opportunities for physical activity.
+Exercising stimulates this important system that is responsible for eliminating toxins.
+We have an onsite fitness room, martial arts classes, and an expansive and beautiful wilderness setting that gives you plenty of opportunities for physical activity.

 Mindfulness is derived from Buddhist concepts and traditions, however, today its practice extends beyond that and does not necessarily adhere to those doctrines.
 According to an article originally published by the Harvard Review of Psychiatry that examined mindfulness and meditation as therapies for psychiatric illness and substance use disorders, “Mindfulness has been described as the nonjudgmental observation of the ongoing stream of internal and external stimuli as they arise; as bringing one’s complete attention to present experience on a moment-to-moment basis; and as paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”